MattZiolkowski/CLEARCODE_page_report/README.md

 # Built With

 Python 3.6.1
--using 're' framework (regex) - Standart framework included into Python Library.
+-using 're' and 'csv' frameworks (regex)
 -PyCharm

 # Authors